Winter Half Marathon Program

 Prerequisites: Participants should have a weekly mileage base of 15-20 miles per week and should be able to comfortably run 8 miles without stopping prior to starting the program.
 MCRRC Membership is required for participation in this program.
 If you are not a member, you will have the opportunity to join MCRRC during registration.
 Participants must be 18 or older to register.

-Participants must come to each workout properly dressed for the weather conditions and with proper hydration.
+Participants should come to each workout properly dressed for the weather conditions and with proper hydration.
 A fuel belt or similar is recommended to allow runners to easily carry water on Saturday long runs.
 Reflective gear may be recommended on select Tuesday evenings if the track is closed due to snow or ice and we are able to do an alternate workout on the roads.

 *** Curious about coaching, like the cold, and love to have fun?
 We are looking for Pace Coaches!
 Please email Winter_Half@mcrrc.org for more information! ***